 Common caravan insurance claims are for accidental damage when reversing or manoeuvring your caravan onto a pitch or into storage.
 A rear view or reversing camera and sensors could reduce your premium as some caravan insurers apply a small discount if these are fitted to your tourer.

 Make sure you’re getting all the discounts you possibly can by letting your insurer know about all your caravan safety and security devices.

 6. Take a caravan towing course

-If you’re new to caravanning but have had experience of towing in the last three years, which includes passing your B+E test, you’ll get an introductory no claims discount off your caravan insurance premium with some insurers like Caravan Guard.
+If you’re new to caravanning but have had experience of towing in the last three years, which includes passing your B+E test, you’ll get an introductory no claims discount off your caravan insurance premium with some insurers.

 7. Tow your caravan carefully

 Being a careful caravanner who doesn’t make a claim will not only protect your no claims bonus but will make you a better risk for insurance and help keep your premium down.
 If you have a minor accident or damage in your caravan, consider if you do need to make a claim so as to keep your no claim discount intact.
 It might not be worth claiming if repair costs are below or not much more than your policy excess.

 8. Pay in full